Manipulation and Peer Mechanisms: A Survey: Research Challenges

 \subsection{Nepotism}

 Much research on peer mechanisms starts with the assumption that people only care about their own chance of winning the prize.
-If it’s not me, then I don’t care who wins.
+If it's not me, then I don't care who wins.

 Academic peer review provides a counterexample to the assumption.
 Reviewers are often asked to list conflicts of interest—to avoid biases towards colleagues, coauthors, and students.
 The conflicts of interest are usually public knowledge and can be modeled as a conflict graph.
 The mechanism designer can prevent manipulation by choosing a partition that respects the conflict graph \citep{xu2019conflictgraph}.